-As further described in Note 4 to these condensed consolidated financial statements, in October 2020, the Company and MGM agreed to amend the Marketing Agreement to terminate the profit share provision.
-In exchange, the Company agreed to remit to MGM a one-time payment of \$20.0 million, payable on the earliest to occur of (i) the PIPE Investment, (ii) the date that the Company waives MGM's commitment to participate in the PIPE Investment, or (iii) two years from the date of the MGM Amendment.
+As further described in Note 4-Related-Party Transactions to these consolidated financial statements, in October 2020, the Company and MGM agreed to amend the Marketing Agreement to terminate the profit share provision.
+In exchange, the Company agreed to remit to MGM a one-time payment of \$20.0 million, payable on the earliest to occur of (i) the PIPE Financing, (ii) the date that the Company waives MGM's commitment to participate in the PIPE Financing, or (iii) two years from the date of the MGM Amendment.
 At the Closing of the Business Combination, the Company satisfied all obligations related to the MGM profit share buyout.